davemo/blog.davemo.com/app/posts/2025-10-01-brilliant-not-resilient.md

 I ended up shutting down hard after that—pretty much fulfilling the prophecy from the 1:1 feedback.
 A month later, I ended up leaving the company.

-In retrospect, the feedback wasn't really the problem; it was that I couldn't tell if we were in *Disagree & Commit* (a plan exists, follow it) or *Ship & Iterate* (we don't have a plan, keep narrowing and we'll decide later), and I didn't actually ask — I just shut down.
+In retrospect, the feedback wasn't really the problem; it was that I couldn't tell if we were in *Disagree & Commit* (a plan exists, follow it) or *Ship & Iterate* (we don't have a plan, keep narrowing and we'll decide later), and I didn't actually ask—I just shut down.
 Leadership had quietly shifted us into *Disagree & Commit* on a contractor-led plan, and I was still operating as if we were in *Ship & Iterate*.

 ## Not My Plan, Still My Job